-House Bill 487 proposes the establishment of a new section, 17.573, in the Florida Statutes, which authorizes the Chief Financial Officer (CFO) to invest public funds in Bitcoin.
-The bill defines Bitcoin and related terms, sets investment limits at a maximum of 10% of total funds in any account, and outlines the requirements for holding and managing Bitcoin.
-It also allows the CFO to loan Bitcoin under specific conditions and mandates the adoption of rules governing such loans.
-Furthermore, taxes and fees paid in Bitcoin will be transferred to the General Revenue Fund, which is required to reimburse designated funds in U.S. currency for these payments.
+House Bill 487 introduces a new section, 17.573, to the Florida Statutes, which empowers the Chief Financial Officer (CFO) to invest public funds in Bitcoin.
+The bill defines Bitcoin and related terms, sets investment limits at a maximum of 10% of total funds in any account, and outlines the management and holding requirements for Bitcoin investments.
+Additionally, the CFO is authorized to loan Bitcoin to generate returns, provided that such loans do not increase financial risk.
+Taxes and fees paid in Bitcoin will be directed to the General Revenue Fund, which is required to reimburse designated funds in U.S. currency.

 Statutes affected: